Rail Delivery Group statement released on railway ticket office consultation

 By increasing the time available for consultation, it is hoped that more people will respond to the proposals to changes in how tickets are sold at stations.

-Along with the consultation, there is extensive and ongoing engagement with groups.
+Along with the consultation, there is extensive and ongoing engagement with accessibility groups.
 Independent passenger watchdogs are also scrutinising the proposals that are intended to shape final plans for all passengers to be supported as railway retailing changes for the smartphone era.

 Warwick station ticket office